...Highlights: hammerhead sharks, shark action, turtles, schooling fish & big pelagics, great macro life/ marine

 Blessed with some of the richest waters in the world in Borneo, Malaysia scuba diving offers a variety of experiences depending on where you are: being surrounded by hammerheads at the pristine coral atoll of Layang Layang, cavorting with turtles and swirling tornadoes of barracudas in Sipadan Island, or discovering the weird and wonderful world of Malaysia's incredible macro dive sites at the island of Mabul and Kapalai.

 Sabah (Malaysian Borneo) is the basis of Malaysia's claim as a home to world class diving.
 The best dive resorts are on the beautiful islands of Sabah which are fringed with white sand beaches and coconut trees - a beautiful setting to complement the excellent diving.
 Here you can relax in tranquility and enjoy all the sites of the area.

-If you're looking for a memorable break on beautiful equatorial islands near Sipadan, Layang Layang or Lankayan, where English is very widely spoken and with white sand beaches coupled with outstanding underwater marine beauty and diversity, then scuba diving in Malaysia is bound to have something for you.
+If you're looking for a memorable diving holiday on the equatorial islands of Sipadan, Layang Layang or Lankayan, where English is very widely spoken and with white sand beaches coupled with outstanding underwater marine beauty and diversity, then Malaysia is bound to have something for you.
 Just budget plenty of spare time - there are so many outstanding opportunities on offer for scuba diving in Borneo!